logic-and-learning-lab/Popper/README.md

 - a background knowledge (BK) file
 - a bias file

-An examples file simply contains positive and negative examples of the relation you wish to learn:
+An examples file contains positive and negative examples of the relation you want to learn:

 ```prolog
 pos(grandparent(ann,amelia)).